faif/blog/_posts/2016-07-06-last-language.markdown

 [reasoning]: http://www.lispcast.com/reasoning-about-code

-Of course we need to be careful about point 3, especially when we talk about parenteses in Lisp code
+Of course we need to be careful about point 3, especially when we talk about parentheses in Lisp code

 ![parentheses in Lisp](http://imgs.xkcd.com/comics/lisp_cycles.png)